St Albans Cathedral

 HERITAGE HIGHLIGHTS: The north transept stands over the site of St Alban's 4th century murder

 About St Alban

-Alban was a citizen of Verulam, the Roman town that grew to become st Albans.
+Alban was a citizen of Verulamium, the Roman town that grew to become St Albans.
 During the reign of the Emperor Diocletian many Christians were persecuted for their beliefs.
 One such was Amphibalus, a deacon who fled from the authorities.
 Alban, though himself a pagan, offered shelter to Amphibalus.

 During the time he hid the deacon from the Roman authorities Alban himself became converted to Christianity.
 Eventually both men were captured by the Romans and put to death.
 Alban could have escaped his fate if he agreed to sacrifice at a pagan altar, but he refused, and was executed.

 Later stories shroud the actual event, but one version says that the route across the bridge leading to the place of execution was so crowded that Alban and his captors could not pass.

 Alban went to the river bank and the waters parted for him to cross.
 When they reached the top of the hill Alban asked for water to drink and a spring miraculously burst forth at his feet.
 When time came for the execution the appointed executioner refused to act.
 A soldier took his place, and when he had cut off Alban's head his eyes promptly fell out.
 The first executioner was then himself executed.

 The 8th century church established by King Offa was rebuilt in the late 11th century using tiles from the old Roman settlement of Verulam, and St Alban's shrine became one of the most popular places of pilgrimage in England during the medieval period.

 The most striking feature of the new church was the tower, built in part with Roman tiles, and designed by Robert Mason (like most medieval craftsman his last name was simply his profession).